gmazza/blog-samples/README.md

 3.)
 I've compiled and run the source code on JDK 7 without difficulty.
 For JDK 6, CXF should be fine but the Metro samples will probably return compilation/deployment errors unless you update the jaxws-api.jar in your JDK (http://www.jroller.com/gmazza/entry/metro_usernametoken_profile#MetroUT2)

 4.)
+To set up Tomcat so it will work with Maven commands such as mvn tomcat:deploy, tomcat:redeploy, etc., see here: http://www.jroller.com/gmazza/entry/web_service_tutorial#maventomcat.

+5.)
 The code samples may inadvertently have errors within them and are use-at-your-own-risk without any guarantees of security or reliability.
 Thoroughly test all work for security holes before moving to production and don't use the supplied sample keys or passwords in production.